Cover of The Adventures of Tom Sawyer by Mark Twain

 About reading Tom Sawyer

 We grade it B2 (upper-intermediate).
-The narration is plain and friendly; only the occasional regional dialect in dialogue stretches you, and tap-to-translate handles it.
+The narration is plain and friendly; only the occasional regional dialect in dialog stretches you, and tap-to-translate handles it.

-To read the full book — with tap-to-translate, audio narration and saved progress — start a free trial at quiz.nikmas.studio.
-Some titles also offer a free sample chapter to try first.
+You can read the sample chapter free, with no account.
+To read the full book — with tap-to-translate, audio narration and saved progress — start your trial at quiz.nikmas.studio.

 About eight hours across thirty-five episodic chapters.